The 2016 Round of CIT Training for Police

 - Our NAMI is in charge of organizing the consumer and family components of the CIT experience.
 This component has always featured family and consumer panels – the latter composed of individuals in recovery from the major mental illnesses.

-The consumer panel featured individuals in sound recovery from borderline personality disorder, major depression and bipolar disorders.
+The consumer panel featured individuals in sound recovery from borderline personality disorder, schizoaffective disorder, and bipolar disorders.

-The primordial purpose of the consumer and family input is to show the police that mental illness effects good people and that the agitated and confrontational “offenders” in a mental health crisis – about ten percent of their calls – deserve their respect and compassion.
+The primordial purpose of the consumer and family input is to show the police that mental illness effects good people and that the agitated and confrontational “offenders” they encounter in mental health crises – about ten percent of their calls – deserve their respect and compassion.